Land reclamation in the United Arab Emirates: History

+It was created to boost the tourism industry creating a complex society and a great place for tourists to rest (Happy 2001).
 Land reclamation in the emirate of Dubai has made it one of the most recognizable areas in the world.
 Dubai is perhaps most well known for land reclamation projects such as the Palm Islands, the World Islands, the Dubai Marina, and the Burj Al Arab.
 Most major land reclamation projects in Dubai have occurred in the past fifteen years, and the Burj Al Arab hotel, which is built on a man-made island, was started in 1994 and completed in 1999.